Guven-K/Guven-K/README.md

 - Deepen my mastery of **C#** by exploring advanced concepts like **Async** and **Multithreading** to build highly efficient and scalable applications.
 - Complete and polish **Avalonia projects**, focusing on creating customisable, user-friendly, and visually appealing applications.
 - Contribute to more open-source projects and build impactful tools for the developer community.
-- Strive to become a well-rounded, experienced developer focusing on innovation and continuous growth in 2025.
+- Strive to become a well-rounded, experienced developer focusing on innovation and continuous growth.